 In England lard can be used for the pastry.
 British apple pie is traditionally served with double cream, or custard.
 In certain parts of Britain it’s common to incorporate cheese into the pie as well.

 Don't leave Austria without having a piece of Apfelstrudel.
 Apfelstrudel is made with apple and raisins rolled in many thin layers of dough that is similar to the filo pastry that is often used in Turkey and Greece.

 The best apples for baking hold their shape under heat and balance that sweet-tart flavor you’re looking for in apple pie.
 Types of apples that are great to use are Jonagold, Honeycrisp, Braeburn and Pink Lady.

 Keep your pastry ingredients cold until ready to use.
 For the flakiest crust, use cold butter.
 Butter freezes very well.
 Have it ready in your freezer pre-cut in small cubes and you can make puff pastry at the drop of a hat.

-Are you new to making pies?
-Have no fear, with Thermomix® at your side you can travel confidently through uncharted culinary territories.
+If you’re new to baking pies and feel daunted by the process, there’s no need to worry.
+Thermomix® is your extra pair of hands in the kitchen!
+With Thermomix® at your side you can travel confidently through uncharted culinary territories.
 The built-in scale and Guided Cooking allow for precision without effort, so that mixing pastry becomes a no-brainer.
 Soon you’ll find yourself cheerfully whipping-up apple pies from home and around the world, for the delight of your admiring guests!